-Sometimes this isn't time travel at all; the "traveler" is having a vision or visiting someone's memory.
+Sometimes, this isn't time travel at all; the "traveler" is having a vision or visiting someone's memory.
 Other times, the line gets blurred.
 Functionally, there isn't really a difference.

 - In Princess Tutu Rue is able to relive her early memories this way when Uzura turns the gears of the Story backward.
 It's as weird as it sounds.

-- The manga version of Chrono Crusade has Rosette taking a Journey to the Center of the Mind in Chrono's soul, allowing her to walk through his memories and see them first-hand.
+- Chrono Crusade: The manga has Rosette taking a Journey to the Center of the Mind in Chrono's soul, allowing her to walk through his memories and see them first-hand.

 - In Princess Resurrection Hiro traveled back in time as a spirit thanks to a Back to the Future car

-- Mirai Nikki had this when Murumuru showed Yuki the "true" behind Yuno´s secret ...killing her current timeline version in the past and proceed to impersonating her.
-However, Yuki´s feeling to save this alternative Yuno in this vision was strong enough to partially subverting the trope and managing to make the second world Yuno to hear (or at least sense) him in some way and even (in a very sad scene) call him for help writing with her blood in a wall, but all in vain...
+- Future Diary had this when Murumuru showed Yuki the "true" behind Yuno´s secret ...killing her current timeline version in the past and proceeding to impersonate her.
+However, Yuki´s desire to save this alternative Yuno in this vision was strong enough to defy the trope and make the second world Yuno hear (or at least sense) him in some way and even (in a very sad scene) call him for help by writing with her blood in a wall, but all in vain...

 - In 52, Ralph Dibny is shown his wife's murder through magical means, but is unable to stop it from happening.